Skip to content

 The March 2026 DESNZ announcement that kicked off UK legalisation had a specific retail commitment: the government confirmed it is in active talks with major supermarket chains and a major DIY retailer to stock plug-in solar, with the stated ambition of kits sitting on shelves "alongside washing machines and dishwashers".
 No retailer names were confirmed.
 Our news analysis of the supermarket announcement covers who the likely candidates are and what Germany's rollout suggests happens next.

-The gating factors are the BSI technical standard (commissioned in March 2026) and the simplified DNO registration pathway, neither of which is finished.
+The full BSI technical standard (commissioned in March 2026) and the simplified DNO registration pathway are still not finished, but the interim product specification DESNZ published in June 2026 bridges the gap on the product side.
 The government is targeting a complete framework by the end of 2026, though the BSI standard may well slip into 2027 — see our UK regulations timeline for the current state of play.
-Realistic reading: first supermarket kits late 2026 at the very earliest, wide availability more likely 2027.
+Realistic reading: first supermarket kits late 2026 is now plausible, with wide availability more likely 2027.

 The honest maths on waiting